nmjmdr/trade-profit-puzzle/README.md

 The stream approach takes:
 2944384386 - 2633286822 = 311,097,564 nanoseconds = 311 milliseconds

-_The stream approach took 311 millisecons less than the array approach to process the file of 10 million records_
+_The stream approach took 311 milliseconds less than the array approach to process the file of 10 million records_